darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     expr_context = Load | Store
     keyword = (identifier arg, expr value)

-To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our `greet.py`.
-(This staging may shore up my explanations the same way it helped me learn: if it comes to clearing up doubtful points by poking at the actual running code, it's easiest when it's smallest.)
 Figure 0 lists the AST classes we'll need to handle, and their fields.
 The second line, for instance, means that one type of statement is `ast.Assign`, which has a list of target expressions (the `*` means a list) and a value expression.
 This represents statements like `x = y = 2+3`, with `x` and `y` as targets.

 Python uses a tool to generate all of the AST classes from these declarations---it's another tiny compiler of a sort---though to us they're just documentation.

-(In some of the cases, like `Call`, full Python includes more fields which I've left out.)
+Here is the whole compiler as a 'literate program': a part in angle brackets stands for more code we'll see later.
+When we do, we'll show it starting with `# in the assembler:`.
+This chapter will get to two later, fancier versions of the same compiler, and they'll sometimes use chunks like `# in the assembler v1:` (replacing the earlier version, `v0`) and `# in CodeGen methods v1+:` (appearing in `v1` and also `v2`; this permits `CodeGen methods v2` to add to and not replace `v1`).

     # in tailbiter.py:
     import ast, collections, dis, types, sys